miladtsx/academy-learning-agent-service/README.md

 # DCPay
 DCPay (Decentralized Cryptocurrency Payment Gateway) is a tool that helps businesses accept cryptocurrency payments in a safe and independent way.
 It uses decentralized software to manage invoices, track payments, and confirm transactions securely.
 Payment records are stored on IPFS for easy access and long-term safety.
 With simple integration into business websites, DCPay makes handling cryptocurrency payments reliable, scalable, and easy to use, without needing middlemen.

+# OLAS Functionalities Used
+- API
+- IPFS

 ## Rounds
 - CollectInvoicesRound